Just started Year 11 Advanced English with Module A: Narrative That Shape Our World but feel completely lost?

 In this unit, students learn that point of view is central to narrative and manifests itself through the points of view of characters, narrators, composers and audiences.
 In examining the processes of characterisation and point of view, students evaluate how narratives shape texts and influence response.

-In the new Year 11 Module A, you will consider:
+In Year 11 Module A, you will consider:

 The powerful role of stories and storytelling as a feature of narrative in past and present societies, as a way of: connecting people within and across cultures, communities and historical eras; inspiring change or consolidating stability; revealing, affirming or questioning cultural practices; sharing collective or individual experiences; or celebrating aesthetic achievement.